Tag Archive for: europäische union

 Traveling to Austria and the Schengen area: no-deal Brexit

-Travellers who are citizens of the United Kingdom and wish to travel Austria and the EU have to consider some important points in case of a “no-deal”-Brexit.
+Travellers from the United Kingdom planning to visit Austria and other EU countries need to consider some key points in the event of a “no-deal” Brexit.

-• traveller’s health insurance for healthcare.
+• Obtain traveller’s health insurance for healthcare coverage.

-In any event, we will gladly assist you with questions regarding visa regulations, entry requirements and restrictions as well as residence permits for British citizens after the “no-deal” Brexit has happened.
-Do not hesitate to contact us for detailed and in-depth information for your stay in Austria.
+For any questions regarding visa regulations, entry requirements, and residence permits for British citizens post-Brexit, our team is available to provide detailed assistance.
+Feel free to contact us for comprehensive information regarding your stay in Austria.

 [source image: ©Pixabay]